-As of December 31, 2021 and 2020, all of the Company's cash and cash equivalents were held in two and one, respectively, financial institutions that the Company considers to be of high quality.
+As of December 31, 2022 and 2021, all of the Company's cash and cash equivalents were held in three financial institutions that the Company considers to be of high quality.

 The life settlement contracts in the Leargas Fund are exposed to insurance carriers that the Company considers to be of high quality.
-As of December 31, 2021 and 2020, the top 5 insurance carriers accounted for 28.3% and 35.9%, respectively, of aggregate death benefits of the life settlement contracts.
+As of December 31, 2022 and 2021, the top 5 insurance carriers accounted for 39.6% and 28.3%, respectively, of aggregate death benefits of the life settlement contracts.